Southside (music producer): Career

 From 2016 to 2017, Southside would produce two songs for Kanye West's album The Life of Pablo, two songs on Playboi Carti's self-titled mixtape, and two songs on the duo Huncho Jack's debut studio album Huncho Jack, Jack Huncho.
 Also in 2017, Southside would produce the song "Frat Rules" on Cozy Tapes Vol. 2: Too Cozy.
 The song received gold certification by the RIAA.
 He would contribute to the production of three tracks on the collaborative mixtape Super Slimey by Future and Young Thug.
-Throught the early 2020s, Southside would contribute to the productions of multiple big albums including Savage Mode II (2020) by 21 Savage and Metro Boomin, Dark Lane Demo Tapes (2020) and For All the Dogs (2023) by Drake, I Never Liked You (2022) by Future, and Deep Thoughts (2025) by Lil Durk.
+Throughout the early 2020s, Southside would contribute to the productions of multiple big albums including Savage Mode II (2020) by 21 Savage and Metro Boomin, Dark Lane Demo Tapes (2020) and For All the Dogs (2023) by Drake, I Never Liked You (2022) by Future, and Deep Thoughts (2025) by Lil Durk.